Personalized Insights

 Driving higher engagement through more usable insights

 By making insights easier to understand and apply, the redesign significantly improved feature adoption and usage.
-Average monthly usage increased by 103%, and the number of active users using the feature grew by 174%, showing a clear shift from passive reading to active use in sales activities.

 *These figures compare the monthly averages from October-December 2023 to February-April 2024.